Xomega-Net/Xomega.Docs/docs/framework/services/updating.md

   </TabItem>
 </Tabs>

-Since the method doesn't return the actual entity, and there is no danger of your calling code to throw an error if it doesn't exist, it is possible to add a regular validation error here, rather than a critical error.
+Since the method doesn't return the actual entity, and there is no danger of your calling code throwing an error if it doesn't exist, it is possible to add a regular validation error here, rather than a critical error.
 This allows you to catch multiple such validation errors and report them to the user all at once.

 With this extension method, you'll be able to validate any foreign keys in your code, as follows.